soundpress/RulesOfNYC/docs/c20/index.rst

 *§ 53-04 Comply with Law – Approved Driver.* ::

 (a) Comply with this Chapter.
 All Accessible Taxicab Owners, Accessible Street Hail Livery Owners and all Approved Drivers must comply with all provisions of this chapter.
-Agents for Accessible Taxicab Owners and bases dispatching or acting on behalf of Accessible Street Hail Liveries under section 59B-04.2 of these Rules must also comply with these Rules where applicable.
+Agents for Accessible Taxicab Owners and bases dispatching or acting on behalf of Accessible Street Hail Liveries under 35 RCNY § 59B-04.2 must also comply with these Rules where applicable.

 (b) Driver Responsibility.
 An Accessible Vehicle can only be driven by an Approved Driver; that is, one who has successfully completed Wheelchair Passenger Assistance Training.